There are many government-backed schemes parents can use to help pay for their childcare, and tiney are able to support the following payment methods.

 For placements using this scheme, tiney will request the funds from Student Finance, which then needs to be approved by parents each week.

-The remaining 15% or cost up to the weekly cap will be charged to the parent by credit or debit card.
+The remainder of the weekly costs will be charged to the parent by credit or debit card.

 For more details, see our article: How to pay with Student Finance